Installing a module

 To deploy your module from Jahia:

-- On the server on which Jahia is running, in Edit mode, choose Administration>System components>Modules.
+- On the server on which Jahia is running, choose Administration>Server>Modules and Extentions>Modules.

 - On the Modules page, click Available modules and enter